sgraaf/JTL_NLI_and_Fake_News_Detection/Notes.md

 - [ ] Implement the sentence encoder based on the HAN architecture
 - [ ] Implement the document encoder based on the HAN architecture
 - [ ] Implement the SNLI classification based on the practical assignment / other

+### Questions
+- The HAN architecture uses GRU's for their RNN.
+Should we also use GRU's or should we use LSTM's?
+It seems like we could easily swap the one for the other.